 A pile cap is one of the types of foundation that consist of a thick concrete pad that is usually supported by piles.
 This is commonly used in building foundations with the geographical locations having a very low soil bearing capacity.
 Pile cap serves to transmit the load of the building into the hard strata of the soil via a pile or group of piles.
-Design wise, pile cap design uses a truss system principle that can be designed using strut and tie method.
-Designing a pile cap seems to be complicated because a lot of considerations need to take into account in order to achieve a safe and sound foundation.
+Design-wise, the pile cap design uses a truss system principle that can be designed using a strut and tie method.
+Designing a pile cap seems to be complicated because a lot of considerations need to take into account to achieve a safe and sound foundation.
 These considerations include the proper spacing of each pile, the pile cap thickness and so on.
-To achieve this can only be done by understanding its design principles and a proper detailing of pile caps.
+To achieve this can only be done by understanding its design principles and proper detailing of pile caps.
 The designer’s struggle on pile cap design begins with the consideration of what dimensions or pile cap geometry to assume at first.
 But knowing the correct pile cap dimensions can be considered as a halfway already in design completion.

 In this article, we will be dealing with the standards in determining pile cap geometry and dimensions as well as its design considerations.
 To make it simple, we will break down our design assumption with the following.

 1. Recommended Shape and Its Dimensions

 The first thing to consider in the pile cap design is to determine the shape of the pile cap to use.
 The shapes vary according to the number of piles in the pile cap that can be deriving according to the load in a column supporting it.
 The figure below shows the most common use shapes of the pile cap and the recommended dimensions.

 - for 2-Pile Group, length of the pile cap should be (ɑ+1) x Øpile + 300 and

 - for the 5-Pile Group, pile to pile spacing would be: s=√(2ɑ) x Øpile